-The best place to go rock climbing near Sydney is in the Blue Mountains that are located approximately 100km to the west of the city.
+The Blue Mountains are located approximately 100km to the west of Sydney, and are often described as the best climbing in the Sydney area.
 This stunning mountain range is effectively a huge plateau surrounded on all sides by sandstone cliffs.
 Here there is an almost endless diversity of crags and climbing styles from single pitch sport crags to long multi-pitch trad routes.

 The most popular area is around Blackheath and Mount Victoria, which offers the highest concentration of quality climbing in the Blue Mountains.
 Blackheath is the centre of the main climbing hub and has an array of coffee shops and bakeries that provides a very civilized start to the climbing day.